 The Appletons continued to live at 167 Beacon during the 1879-1880 winter season, but moved soon thereafter to 155 Beacon to live with Fanny Appleton’s mother, Elizabeth (Rollins) Tappan, the widow of Sewall Tappan, while the new home they were building at 265 Commonwealth was being completed.

 On September 29, 1880, 167 Beacon was purchased from Francis Appleton by attorney Charles Alfred Welch.
 He and his wife, Mary Love (Boott) Welch, made it their home.
 They previously had lived in Waltham.
 The Welches continued to live at 167 Beacon during the 1895-1896 winter season, but moved soon thereafter to Cohasset.

 On May 1, 1896, 167 Beacon was purchased from Charles Welch by Dr. William Allen Brooks, Jr., and on the same day, he transferred into the name of his wife, Helen (Winchell) Brooks.
 They previously had lived in an apartment at 259 Beacon.
-They also maintained a home in Lincoln.
+They also maintained a home, The Bungalow, in Lincoln.

 Dr. Brooks was a physician and surgeon, and also maintained his office at 167 Beacon.
 During the influenza epidemic in the Fall of 1918, he established the Corey Hill Cubicle Hospital, an open-air hospital on Corey Hill.

 Helen Brooks died in 1919 and he moved to Lincoln soon thereafter.
 He died in May of 1921.

 167 Beacon was not listed in the 1921 Blue Book.